Infrastructure Concession Regulatory Commission: Mandate

 The enabling Act, therefore, mandates the Commission to manage the complex arrangements that the PPP process entails, as well as build capacity within MDAs to handle such arrangements themselves, subsequently.

 The ICRC is also expected to monitor the implementation of such arrangements according to best practice, ensuring that the desired service standards are attained and maintained, value for money is assured and that the private sector operators are in a position to recoup their investment in a fair and equitable manner.

-Roles / Functions
+Roles and functions

 The role/functions of the ICRC are derived from the mandate and include: